Living room fall decor – 17 ideas to decorate for the season

 (Image credit: David Hunt)

-While we might miss the time we spent outdoors in summer, you can extend your exposure to nature by bringing botanicals indoors in furnishings.
-This can be through upholstery, cushions, living room curtain ideas, rugs, artwork, as on the walls here, and even on living room lighting ideas.
+While we might miss the time we spent outdoors in summer, you can extend your exposure to nature by bringing beautiful botanicals indoors in through your furnishings and accessories; from upholstery to cushions, living room curtain ideas, rugs, artwork and more.

 'Think about pieces that draw the eye, like sculptural vases, patterned cushions or a graphic living room rug for warmth and interest.
 Layering these items will make a room come to life, even when using only neutral shades.
 These elements can also bring in an array of tones and patterns that will make the space much more dynamic, too.'

-10. Achieve a cozy living room with upholstered furniture
+11. Create a cozy living room with comforting, upholstered furniture

 A living room with pattern in the wallpaper: how to mix patterns